rodhilton/console_table/README.md

      =================================================================
 ```

-Note the alternative method of calling print (`<<`) and the fact that you can also supply an array instead of a hash, and ConsoleTable will infer from the array order which value goes in what column
+Note the alternative method of calling `<<` where you can supply an Array instead of a hash, and ConsoleTable will infer from the array order which value goes in what column

 ## Contributing